 On the day of your appointment do not use any deodorant or talcum-powder as the particles can reduce the clarity of the images.
 It is also advisable 2 piece clothing is worn to prevent changing where possible.

 Yes.
-Ultrasounds appointments are often booked several days in advance so it is important to call as soon as possible to book your appointment.
-Call your nearest X-RAY & IMAGING practice to receive this examination bulk billed.
+Ultrasounds appointments can book up to several days in advance so it is important to call as soon as possible to book your appointment.
+Please make sure to bring your referral letter to the appointment.
+Call (07)5436 0888 to make a booking.